cloudfoundry/community/toc/rfc/rfc-draft-role-change-process.md

-- An existing Contributor or Approver may submit the revocation request on behalf of someone else, but the person whose role is being revoked must be given a week to refute the revocation.
+- An existing Contributor or Approver may submit the revocation request on behalf of someone else, but the person whose role is being revoked must be given two weeks to refute the revocation.

 - Any Working Group Lead may merge the PR, without review.